lambdaclass/concrete/paper/main.typ

-    [Visible authority], [Audit questions can be answered from signatures rather than reconstructed from bodies], [Capability-structured examples and reports], [Explicit cleanup can scale], [A non-GC language fails if explicitness collapses into constant ceremony], [Phase H parser/interpreter workloads plus scoped `defer`], [Reports are a real differentiator], [Semantic review becomes workflow rather than convention], [`--report caps`, `unsafe`, `alloc`, `proof`, `layout`], ),
+    [Visible authority], [Audit questions can be answered from signatures rather than reconstructed from bodies], [Capability-structured examples and reports], [Explicit cleanup can scale], [A non-GC language fails if explicitness collapses into constant ceremony], [Phase H parser/interpreter workloads plus scoped `defer`], [Reports are a real differentiator], [Semantic review becomes workflow rather than convention], [`--report caps`, `unsafe`, `alloc`, `proof`, `layout`], [Proof evidence can stay source-tied], [A theorem should not silently outlive the function it describes], [HMAC-SHA256 exact-extraction refinement + spec-drift gate], ),
   caption: [The paper's core claims and where the supporting evidence comes from.], )